How to have a green wardrobe

 ‘Green’ new clothes (e.g. Organic, fair trade etc)

 This will depend on your budget.
 These clothes are often expensive.
 They can also be limited in the styles available.
 But keep an eye out for organic ranges in high street stores.
-I’ve bought organic clothes in Primark and New Look in the past.
+H&M and Zara are good for these and even Primark and New Look sometimes have organic clothes.

 I start with the cheaper stores to see if they have what I need, and work my way up.
 Budget stores and supermarkets definitely have some gorgeous kids clothes.
 I always try to buy natural fibres, generally cotton, especially for the babas.
 I am unsure of the ‘ethos’ of some of these stores though, and to be honest I’m scared to check, because I don’t have the money to buy expensive organic stuff all the time.
 Luckily though, after going through the stages above I don’t need to buy much from high street stores.